 We will soon be publishing ‘Where Shall I Hide?’ in which Sheherazade learns about shapes and sizes as she explores the wider city around her in New York.
 It has new characters and the same bright and cheerful illustrations as the first book.
 Sign up to our mailing list and we'll let you know when the book is published.

-The first version of the books are in the Shami dialect, which is spoken in Palestine, Jordan, Lebanon and Syria, and soon we will bring out an Egyptian edition.
 It would be lovely one day to expand this to as many Arabic dialects as possible.
 Stories are how we talk to the world, and how it talks to us.
 Let's tell stories!

 For an Amazon Kindle eBook edition in the Shami dialect, click here.